NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 https://nixos.org/nixpkgs/manual/#ssec-gnome-common-issues-double-wrapped

-Declarative wrappers will deprecate the usage of our shell based hooks and will wrap all executables automatically according to their needs.
+Declarative wrappers will deprecate the usage of our shell based hooks and will wrap all executables automatically according to their needs, without requiring the contributor a lot of knowledge of the wrapping system.

 - [issue 86369](https://github.com/NixOS/nixpkgs/issues/86369)